harlow/kinesis-consumer/README.md

 ```

 The table name has to be the same that you specify when creating the checkpoint.
 The primary key composed by namespace and shard_id is mandatory in order to the checkpoint run without issues and also to ensure data integrity.

-## Options

-The consumer allows the following optional overrides.

 ### Kinesis Client